digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Remove Retroactive Instances
 ----------------------------

-SCU eliminates the need for retroactive instances and is not compatible with them.
-Retroactive interface instances should be moved to newer versions of templates, such that changes to the instance warrant a new version of the template, to ensure that the correct package is selected for interface choices.
+SCU is not compatible with retroactive instances, so these will need to be removed.
+See `Limitations <#limitations>`__ for more information.

 Explicit Template Versions
 --------------------------